 Key Takeaways

-- Provide formal written notice and legal proof of the name change to lenders and request acknowledgment of updates.
+- Give lenders formal written notice with legal proof of the name change, and request written acknowledgment of the updates.

-- Maintain centralized, version-controlled records of all updated documents and correspondence for audit and compliance purposes.
+- Keep centralized, version-controlled records of every updated document and all correspondence for audit and compliance purposes.

 Identifying Which Loan Documents Need Updates